In this collaborative project, the entire team was involved in the research, design, and decision-making process.

 “I was at work and didn't really feel comfortable enough with my coworkers to let them know.”

-With these insights, our goal for our response is to empower people to feel in control and support them as they ride out their panic attacks while not drawing more attention.
+Our goal for our response is to empower people to feel in control and support them as they ride out their panic attacks while not drawing unwanted attention.

 We decided to NOT focus on external support because of the mixed responses and instead focus on the individual experience.